Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 How to create a soundtrack to your photos

 With iOS 15, Apple rolled out a deeper integration between its music app (Apple Music) and its photos app (Photos).
 Specifically, it allows Apple Music subscribers to select songs to play while using the Memories feature in the Photos app — you can have a soundtrack for your photos.
 There's even a song suggestion feature that will recommend songs based on the time and location of your photo memory; if you attend a certain concert, the suggestions are smart enough to recommend songs by that artist.

-Listen to live radio stations
+How to listen to live radio stations

 Apple has brought a bunch of new features that you might now associate with a streaming service, such as access to music videos or listen to local radio (via iHeartRadio).
 Maybe most interestingly, Apple Music lets you tune into three live radio stations that you can choose from, Apple Music 1 (classics), Apple Music Hits (hits), and Apple Music Country (country), each of which is hosted by a high-profile artist.
 To access these live radio stations, all you have to do is open the "Radio" tab at the bottom of the Music app.

-Play music videos on your Apple TV
+How to play music videos on your Apple TV

 You can access any of Apple Music's great features on your iPhone, iPad and Apple TV, the latter of which is great for watching the many interviews or music videos that are unique to the streaming service.
 For me, I love to put on an endless loop of music videos so that they play in the background while I work.
-To do watch music videos on your Apple TV:
+Here's how to watch music videos on your Apple TV:

-Change the sound of your alarm clock
+How to change the sound of your alarm clock

 You'll then be able to pick a song from your Apple Music's music library.
 (To add a song to your music library, you can just press the "+" button next to any song, or long-press on a song and select "Add to Library.")